davidovich/summon/README.md

 exec:
   handles:
     # tanka delegates it's completion to posener/complete.
 Fake a completion
-    # call by setting the COMP_LINE enviroment var.
+    # call by setting the COMP_LINE environment var.
     # delegate this to a simple bash-c handle
     tk:
       cmd: &bash-c [bash, -c] # here bash -c is used to test, but normally this is a complex